-We focus on Lenape (Delaware) Lifeways in Pennsylvania, New Jersey, Delaware and parts of New York, Native American Contributions, Women’s Programs, Natives in the Civil War, Indian Wars in Pennsylvania, Environmental & Contemporary Issues, How Native Americans Saved Football and other programs which are available for preschool, school age, special needs, adult and senior groups, libraries, social organizations, festivals and businesses.
+We focus on Lenape (Delaware) Lifeways in Pennsylvania, New Jersey, Delaware and parts of New York, Native American Contributions, Women’s Life Programs, Natives in the Civil War, Indian Wars in Pennsylvania, Environmental & Contemporary Issues, How Native Americans Saved Football and other programs which are available for preschool, school age, special needs, adult and senior groups, libraries, social organizations, festivals and businesses.

 We offer a variety of off-site programs and exhibits for children and adults of all ages and ability levels, including special needs groups.
 Our presenters can work with one group at a time and are happy to tailor the program to your group’s needs.
 In addition we can provide exhibits and talks at your festival or conference!
 Please call well in advance to reserve your date of choice.

 We help you meet Pennsylvania’s Academic Standards in History & Arts / Humanities, New Jersey’s Core Content Standards in Social Studies and Delaware’s History Standards in Native American and early American studies.

 Adult Programs for Organizations, Libraries, Social Groups, Senior Centers, Diversity Day Programs for Businesses & Groups, Festivals & Events

 Native American Heritage Programs has been designated a Woman/Minority Business by the Commonwealth of Pennsylvania & Certified by the State of Delaware.